How the 5 C's Can Help You Qualify for a Business Loan

-In the opinion of the bank, the first "C", capacity, may be the most important.
+In the opinion of the bank, the first "C", capacity, might be the most important.
 Capacity refers to the ability of the firm to repay the loan.
 In your loan application, you must discuss exactly how and when you intend to repay the loan.
-Not only do you need to state your revenues and expenses, but you also need to indicate the amount of your cash flows and the timing of your cash flows with regard to repayment.
+Not only do you need to state your revenues and expenses, but you also need to indicate the number of your cash flows and the timing of your cash flows with regard to repayment.
 Capacity also refers to your credit history.
 Do you have a good credit score?
 The bank will look at your past repayment history, both business and personal.
 Don't forget to indicate every possible source of repayment at your disposal in your application.

 Collateral is a distinct relationship to capacity.
 Collateral refers to forms of security you can provide to your bank or other lenders.
 Collateral may be buildings or equipment owned by your small business or by you personally, including your home.
 Collateral may also include a guarantee by someone else that, in case you cannot repay the loan, the other party will.
 As money gets tight in the economy, there is an increased chance that banks will require loan guarantees in addition to collateral.
 You may know loan guarantees by the term "co-signer."

 Capital, in this context, represents the owner's investment in the business.
 When applying for a bank loan, the owner has to have a significant investment in the business before a lender will even consider making a business loan.
 The loan officer will look carefully at the amount and quality of capital the owner has to offer.